EgereeG/Digital-Clock/README.md

 interrupt whenever the user presses the button and incrementing the time on the LCD by one minute or hour.
 This digital-clock project is used mainly for keeping track of time.

-Dependencies: There are no external libraries used.
+Dependencies: There are no external libraries needed.
+MPLAB X IDE version 6.25.
+No OS is needed.
+Windows 10.

+Executing the program:
+In project properties: Select the PIC24 under 'Device' and the Serial number of your specific PIC24 underneath 'Connect Hardware Tool', then select the XC16 compiler.
+Select 'Make and Program Device Main Project' and then 'Run Main Project'.